opendatasoft/ods-documentation-explore-api/source/includes/odata/excel_integration.md

 # Microsoft Excel integration

-The OpenDataSoft OData service makes it possible to gather data directly from Microsoft Excel, without any programming knowledge.
-There are 3 ways to proceed: first, for Microsoft Excel 2013, the OData native integration can be used.
-For Excel 2010 and Excel 2013, PowerPivot and PowerQuery extensions can be used.
+The OpenDataSoft OData service makes it possible to gather data directly from Microsoft Excel without any programming knowledge.

+There are 3 ways to proceed:

+* the OData native integration (Excel 2013 only)
+* the PowerPivot extension (Excel 2010 and 2013)
+* the PowerQuery extension (Excel 2010 and 2013)

 This article will give a detailed explanation on how to do it.

 ## Native Integration